canalplus/rx-player/FILES.md

 files will expose a simple function allowing to make sure the event is catched, taking the task of registering the right event on the callback given.

-Every functions needed in the rest of the code are exported in `compat/index.js`, making it easier to import (e.g. by just doing `import { whatINeed } from "../compat";`)

 ### `src/core/`: Core logic

 Defines the core logic of the RxPlayer, regardless of the browser and of the streaming